Cebu City Guesthouse: New Era Pension Inn

-Our first real experiences of the Philippines was our Cebu city guesthouse, since we had decided to skip Manila completely on our way in, and take an ongoing domestic Philippines Airlines flight to the islands.
+The first real experiences of our 20-day trip around the Philippines was our Cebu city guesthouse, since we had decided to skip Manila completely on our way in, and take an ongoing domestic Philippines Airlines flight to the islands.

 We would spend just one day in Cebu City, before leaving early the next morning for Moalboal on the West coast of Cebu island.